HHL Jorge Luis Ramirez Dorantes Exchange Student

 How has the exchange helped you to expand your network?

 Networking in a predominantly virtual world can be daunting, but it is definitely worth it.
-Joining virtual alumni events, participating in student-run conferences and connecting with classmates have broadened my network, not only in geographic terms, but more importantly in the type of professional profiles, industry expertise and career paths.
+Joining virtual alumni events, participating in student-run conferences and connecting with classmates have broadened my network, not only in geographic terms but more importantly in the type of professional profiles, industry expertise and career paths.

 How has HHL supported you during your time as exchange student?

 HHL showed support from day one.
 Making an exchange happen during these uncertain times is full of challenges – from travel arrangements and quarantine rules to insurance and accommodation.
-HHL’s International Office helped me manage through all pre-traveling points.
-Once in Germany, the HHL buddy program was key, firstly in making my long quarantine more comfortable and then to having a swifter onboarding experience into the HHL system.
+HHL’s International Office helped me manage all pre-traveling points.
+Once in Germany, the HHL buddy program was key, firstly in making my long quarantine more comfortable and then in having a swifter onboarding experience into the HHL system.

 Is there anything else you would to share with the community?

-I would just remark that our classroom is our safe space to fail, to question and learn.
+I would just remark that our classroom is our safe space to fail, question and learn.
 Let’s use our time at HHL to better equip ourselves to respond to real challenges that are waiting for leaders to tackle them.
 The tests happen outside of campus and have no grades or rankings, so I would encourage everyone to get the most out of the HHL experience, but most importantly to enjoy their time at HHL!